 Appen is a data collection company that uses information (gathered from human interaction) to make machine learning programs act more “human-like”.

 They do this through independent contractors (you) and employees who perform tasks online like speaking phrases into a microphone or having you evaluate social media and search engines.

-This type of work is great if you need to work from home, but it doesn't pay very well.
+This type of work is great if you need to work from home, but like many online "jobs" they usually don't pay very well.
 What you need is peace of mind.

 The question is... can Appen provide it?

 Medical issues may be a challenge... young ones to look after or maybe there's no jobs.
 It's stressful.

 Peace of mind is what you want and although Appen may be one source of income... getting it from multiple sources online is what you need to get what you want.

 In addition to these money-making strategies, doing things like online surveys with companies like Survey Junkie are a great way to put some quick cash in your pocket.
 Swagbucks is another way to make some extra money by doing things online like watching videos, searching, and visiting websites.